-- a summary of the entertained complaint (or the particular parts of the complaint which have been entertained) as set out in the relevant Entertainment Decision; - a summary of the material parts of the programme(s) to which the complaint relates; - the particular provisions of the Broadcasting Code which Ofcom considers are relevant and applicable to the entertained complaint; - a summary of the broadcaster's statement of representations in response; and - Ofcom's preliminary assessment of whether any breaches of those provisions have occurred and the reasons for that assessment. - 1.24 Ofcom will then provide the preliminary view to the complainant and request representations within 10 working days.
-After receiving any representations from the complainant Ofcom will provide both the preliminary view and those representations to the broadcaster, requesting its representations within 10 working days.
-In some circumstances, Ofcom may decide that it is appropriate, fair and necessary to hold a hearing before reaching a decision (see "Hearings" box below).
-Where it does so, Ofcom will prepare its preliminary view after it has held the hearing. - 1.25 Once Ofcom has received and considered the broadcaster's and complainant's representations (or any representations from relevant third parties (see relevant text below) on its preliminary view, it will then make its final Adjudication.
-If Ofcom considers that it is necessary to obtain further information from either party16 to ensure that it can fairly and properly adjudicate on the complaint (for example, if there is a significant dispute of fact between the complainant and the broadcaster), Ofcom may seek such further information. - 1.26 Of com aims to complete the consideration and adjudication of Fairness and Privacy complaints within 90 working days of the complaint being entertained.
+- subsequent representations/material provided by the complainant and the broadcaster17: see paragraphs 1.28 and 1.29, below. - 1.27 All draft Preliminary Views will be provided to a panel of Ofcom's Content Board members 18 for their advisory opinion.
+The decision on Ofcom's Preliminary View will be taken by a senior member of Ofcom's Executive with appropriate Board delegated authority.
+Typically, this would be the person who is responsible for overseeing the investigation.
+The Preliminary View will contain: - a summary of the entertained complaint (or the particular parts of the complaint which have been entertained) as set out in the relevant Entertainment Decision; - a summary of the material parts of the programme(s) to which the complaint relates; - the particular provisions of the Broadcasting Code which Ofcom considers are relevant and applicable to the entertained complaint; - a summary of the broadcaster's statement of representations in response; and - Ofcom's preliminary assessment of whether any breaches of those provisions have occurred and the reasons for that assessment. - 1.28 Ofcom will then provide the Preliminary View to the complainant and request representations within 10 working days.
+After receiving any representations from the complainant Ofcom will provide both the Preliminary View and those representations to the broadcaster, requesting its representations within 10 working days.
+In some circumstances, Ofcom may decide that it is appropriate, fair and necessary to hold a hearing before reaching a decision19 (see "Hearings" box below).
+Where it does so, Ofcom will prepare its Preliminary View after it has held the hearing. - 1.29 Once Ofcom has received and considered the broadcaster's and complainant's representations (or any representations from relevant third parties (see relevant text below) on its Preliminary View, it will then make its final Adjudication.
+If Ofcom considers that it is necessary to obtain further information from either party20 to ensure that it can fairly and properly adjudicate on the complaint (for example, if there is a significant dispute of fact between the complainant and the broadcaster), Ofcom may seek such further information. - 1.30 Ofcom aims to complete the consideration and adjudication of Fairness and Privacy complaints within 90 working days of the complaint being entertained.